malversoft/cached/decorator.md

 - ### Builtin variants

-  There are some variants builtin in the decorator to easily use the cache classes already incorporated in [@cached].
+  There are some variants builtin in the decorator to easily use the cache classes already incorporated in [cachex].

   All arguments are optional and can take [default] values.
 Even the parenthesis are optional.